qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

 Clip
 ----
-Clips a vector layer using the features of an additional polygon layer.
+Clips a vector layer using the geometric features of an additional polygon layer.

 Only the parts of the features in the input layer that fall within the